Alex0vSky/UePrjCreator/README.md

 https://Alex0vSky.github.io/project-qa-report/UePrjCreator/HtmlReportOcc/index.html
 )

 Tool for create __Unreal Engine__ _*.uproject_ file and directory structure from command line.
+From ***scratch*** or from template.
+<br/>***Not only*** VS project files. ***Not only*** UnrealEngine project files for your IDE.
-It completely repeats the behavior of UnrealEngine when creating a new project through the "Project Explorer" without a long full load of the engine.
+<br/>It completely repeats the behavior of UnrealEngine when creating a new project through the _"Project Explorer"_ without a long full load of the engine.
 ## Features
 The resulting directory containing the _*.uproject_ file is ready to be built into an executable via UnrealEngine UBT.
 Can use UnrealEngine templates.
-If template have C++ classes will be generated IDE project file.
-The tool contains a inner template for building an executable file without building _*Editor.dll_ library.
+If the template contains C++ classes, IDE project files will be generated.
+The tool contains an internal template for building an executable file without building _*Editor.dll_ library.
 <br/><sub>Under the hood, the tool loads the Unreal core, performs minimal initialization, and calls the core functionality.</sub>
 ## Requirements
 Requires installed Unreal Engine version 4.